quasi/cl-memcached/README.md

 `*mc-default-encoding*`

-Babel external format.
-Default is UTF-8.
+Babel is used for encodeing/decoding the data.
+Memcached expects octets.
+Default encoding is UTF-8.

 -----

 **make-memcache** &key (ip "127.0.0.1") (port 11211) (name "Memcache") (pool-size 2)

 Makes a memcached data-structure.
 We use this for further transactions.
-This has a inbuilt pool and know how to pool items.
+This has a inbuilt pool and know how to make new pool items.

 -----